IsaacHog/portfolio/README.md

-# Portfolio - sportsbetting

-Scripts and demos of projects I have developed for sportsbetting from 2022 to 2024.
-Developing these scripts often involved reverse engineering sportsbooks, either in the form of creating browserless requests or to avoid anti-bot detection.
-Most of the techniques I used to circumvent these anti-bot measures on these sportsbooks are still viable in 2025.

 # Portfolio - Sports Betting

 Welcome to my portfolio, showcasing scripts and demo projects I developed for sports betting between **2022** and **2024**.